bini-i/readme-template/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- This project is the final capstone project for the HTML/CSS curriculum at Microverse made based on the design template made by [Mohammed Awad](https://www.behance.net/gallery/24796463/ZATTIX)

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](./LICENSE) licensed.